drhsqlite/fossil-mirror/www/server/any/http-over-ssh.md

 with `http[s]://` URLs, you don’t have to provide the `USER@` part to get authenticated access since this scheme doesn’t permit anonymous cloning.
-Only if two names are different do you need to add the `USER@` bit to the URL.
+Only if these two user names are different do you need to add the `USER@` bit to the URL.